Why your self-doubt is actually a good thing (and how to use it)

 Here’s the scene:

-Here is what we can learn about self-doubting thoughts from Hoggle:
+Here is what we can learn about self-doubt from Hoggle:

 “Sorry.
 Just doing my job.”
 Your brain is interested in one thing above all else - SURVIVAL.
 And because our brains are terrible at identifying danger, anything new and uncertain will feel dangerous.
 Sending an email that might piss someone off will feel as dangerous as getting eaten by a lion.
 So your brain will be all, “TURN BACK AND GO NO FURTHER.”